Keizaal/Keizaal/README.md

 ### Reinstalling Skyrim

-Open Steam and ensure that Skyrim is uninstalled through on it.
+Open Steam and ensure that Skyrim is completely uninstalled.

-Reinstall Skyrim in the root of your main drive, the default is (C:). **It is not recommended to install Skyrim in your Program Files folder**.
+Reinstall Skyrim in the root of your main drive, the default is (C:). **It MUST NOT be installed in the Program Files folder**.

 Run the Skyrim: Special Edition launcher through Steam and let it detect your settings, then close the launcher. **This is only necessary once**.